-If you're up for learning, we're up for showing you the haggle ropes!
+If you're up for learning, we're here to show you the haggle ropes!
 Don't forget to let us know how you get on with it too – we're always keen to hear about your haggle experiences.

 What's on this page?

-You can save yourself a fortune by taking part in some clever (and polite!) haggling, and the first step to master this art is to get over the misconception that it's impolite or cheeky.
+You can save yourself a fortune by taking part in some clever (and polite!) haggling, and the first step is to get over the misconception that it's impolite or cheeky.

 This means that regardless of what's on the price tag, there's no fixed and final price until cash has been exchanged between seller and customer – you can choose to offer a different value than what's on the price tag and the seller can choose whether or not to accept it.

-Remember that there's nothing cheap skate-y about it either – just ask!
+Remember that there's nothing stingy about it either – just ask!
 It's nothing personal; it's business.
-The worst that can happen is they'll say “sorry, that's the best price I can do” and you get the item for the original price anyway.
+The worst that can happen is they'll say “Sorry, that's the best price I can do” and you get the item for the original price anyway.

 To put it simply, you can haggle on pretty much anything you want, but you will find it works better in some environments than others.